 - “Moonlighting” options may be available in Ventura for additional revenue

-- Vacation – Up to 4 weeks of vacation available per year.
-This cannot come from the time spent in Ventura unless taken from elective educational time, max 4 days per month.
+- Vacation – Up to 6 weeks of vacation available per year.
+There is a one-week maximum to come from the time spent in Ventura with agreement from host clinical supervisor.
 Fellows are encouraged to take vacation time between rotations.
+Timing of all vacation with approval of host supervisor.

 We welcome inquires!
 Please send all inquiries to:

-Please send all applications for the fellowship to both:
+Please send all applications for the fellowship to:

 Applications should include a cover letter stating the reasons for your interest in the fellowship as well as your curriculum vitae and 3 references.